stungeye/shader-journey/blog/2020-07-13-shader-journey.md

 ### What Are Shaders?

-Shaders are written instructions for constructing images on a computer.
+Shaders are instructions for constructing images on a computer.

 Shaders are written such that each pixel can be calculated indepently, meaning that video-card GPUs can parallelize the generation of each pixel.
 This makes shaders incredibly fast, even for complex generated scenes.